AiratTop/postgresql-self-hosted/README.md

 - Uses the official PostgreSQL Docker image.
 - Data is persisted in a local volume.
 - Pre-configured for a shared network for easy inter-service communication.
-- Includes scripts for easy restart, and updates.
+- Includes scripts for easy management (`restart-docker.sh`, `update-docker.sh`).
-- Includes a backup script.
+- Includes a `backup.sh` script for easy database backups.

 ## Getting Started